reetasingh/reetasingh/README.md

 ### Hi there 👋

+I am Reeta.
+My day job is Infrastructure engineering at Salesforce.

+- 👯 I’m looking to collaborate on Golang, Python projects
+- 🤔 I’m looking for help with open source development

 <!--
 **reetasingh/reetasingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.